 Labor Force Participation Rate by Age Groups Since 2000

 The next chart shows the data for six age cohorts since 2000 with no gender distinction.
 Two recessions and two savage market selloffs were no doubt major drivers of the trends we see here.
-For this close-up I used seasonally the BLS's adjusted data for four cohorts ranging in age from 16-54, but only non-seasonally adjusted data is available for the two older cohorts, which accounts for the more noticeable squiggles.
+For this close-up I used the BLS's seasonally adjusted data for the four cohorts ranging in age from 16-54, but only non-seasonally adjusted data is available for the two older cohorts, which accounts for the more noticeable squiggles.

 For an apples-to-apples comparison, here is the non-seasonally adjusted data for all six cohorts smoothed with 12-month moving averages.